 There are no punches pulled regarding the depiction of violence portrayed in the film, which includes multiple beheadings, dismemberments, and bodies torn asunder by the dangerous giant bug-like creatures with which humanity is at war.
 Battle scenes are violent and chaotic.
 Depictions of spaceships like the Rodger Young, which plays a significant role in the story, along with things that occur in outer space are outstanding and impressive, including a massive defensive emplacement located near the moon, the film won a nomination for an Academy Award for outstanding visuals in 1998.
 Starship Troopers earned an “R” rating for the graphic violence, some nudity, and language, and represents a good argument in favor of including these elements in science fiction movies aimed at more mature audiences.

 The alien “bugs” are noteworthy in this film, they come in all shapes and sizes, and seem to have specialized tasks within their ranks.
 The infantry bugs are the most numerous and are intimidating in their size, speed, abilities, and because they are difficult to kill.
 They are living weapons.
 There are other types also portrayed, some large, resembling beetles, with the ability to shoot chemical fire or bioluminescent projectiles.
 They are the bug version of armored infantry and artillery.
 There are still others capable of flight.
-Another class of alien with the ability to think and reason is revealed towards the end of the film.
+Another class of alien with the ability to think and to reason is revealed towards the end of the film.
 These enormous worm-like creatures are capable of absorbing information by literally sucking the brains out of a human skull.
 These are the enemy’s generals.

 This film is chilling in its portrayal of humanity as the savage apes we are, natural born killers who are deacons of destruction and disciples of death, spreading like a lethal disease across the galaxy.
 Any other intelligent life forms should and would avoid us like the plague